abishekv7/ibm-envizi-emissions-api-nodejs-sdk/docs/_sources/index.rst.txt

 Introduction
 ============

-The **IBM Envizi - Emissions API Node.js SDK** provides a simple way to work with the **IBM Envizi Emissions API**, enabling calculation of various greenhouse gas (GHG) emissions.
+IBM Envizi - Emissions API (Emissions API) is a managed factor database and calculation engine for embedding greenhouse gas (GHG) emissions calculations into operational decision making.

-Features include easy integration, automatic token management, support for multiple emission types, and robust error handling.
+The **emissions-api-sdk** is a Node.js SDK for using Emissions API in your projects.

 Supported Emission Types
 ------------------------